qpsolvers/qpbenchmark/README.md

 - Cold start only: we don't evaluate warm-start performance for now.
 - Dual feasibility: we don't check the dual multipliers that solvers compute internally, as the API for them is not yet unified.
+- TODO: any measure of the mean value of data is misleading when there is large variance.
+We should provide some low and high estimates (min and max, or 5% and 95% percentiles) along with geometric means.

 ## Running the benchmark